qijigithub/OOD-study-log/README.md

 Traveler Mary will go travel with family member by driving car, the destination is New York.
 Traveler Peter also go travel to New York and this time, he goes with his family by train.

+#### undstanding
+* Everything should depend on abstraction, abstraction could as a parameter for once changing happen.
+* Traveler should add Destination ... as parameter for set desination and execute travel.
+* Structure: Object has several options, option should be abstraction parameter for Object.

 ### 2.Observer pattern：behavioral Pattern